tolyo/server-page-component/README.md

 <server-page data-url="./cat.html"></server-page>
 ```

-This will initiate an AJAX request to the specified address in the `data-url` attribute, replacing the content of the component with the received response.
+This will initiate an AJAX request to the address, specified in the `data-url` attribute, replacing the content of the component with received response.
 Modifying the `data-url` attribute will trigger a new request.
-If the id attribute is present, the component will use `window.document` as an event listener on `partial:#{id}` namespace.
+If the `id` attribute is present, the component will use `window.document` as an event listener on `partial:#{id}` namespace.
 This allows partial content updates to be triggered from any part of your application.

 ## Example